Construction Contracts for Your Refurbishment Project

 The most familiar method is the traditional procurement route.
 In this model, you appoint your project team, including architects and service engineers, to prepare a full construction documentation package.
 Once complete, that package is sent to tender, and only then do you appoint a builder to deliver the works.

 At first glance, it looks neat and orderly.
-Every detail is designed upfront, builders price from the same set of drawings, and you feel like you’re in control.
-But in practice, traditional contracts can be slow, costly, and prone to budget blowouts—particularly in refurbishment projects where hidden site conditions are common.
+Every detail is designed upfront, builders price from the same set of drawings, and you feel like you're in control.
+But in practice, traditional contracts can be slow, costly, and prone to budget blowouts, particularly in refurbishment projects where hidden site conditions are common.

 Imagine discovering asbestos, structural weaknesses, or outdated services during demolition.
 None of that was in the tender drawings.
-The builder is entitled to claim variations, and suddenly your “fixed price” contract isn’t so fixed after all.
+The builder is entitled to claim variations, and suddenly your "fixed price" contract isn't so fixed after all.
+Research from HJA (2022) found that traditional contracting fosters a "culture of dispute and litigation" due to the higher number of contractual interfaces and split responsibilities between design and construction teams.

 An alternative is the Design and Construct (D&C) contract.
 Here, you take the project through early design development, then hand the responsibility for finalising the design over to the builder.